ocsw/system-setup/macos/macos-system-prefs.md

     * Contacts: all off
     * Calendars: all off
     * Camera: Chrome, Logitech Gaming Software, Franz, Skype, Slack, Zoom
+        * (some might not be in the list even if they're installed)
     * Microphone: Blue, Chrome, Logitech Gaming Software, Franz, Skype, Slack, Zoom
+        * (some might not be in the list even if they're installed)
     * Accessibility:
         * allow, incl.
 Bartender, BetterTouchTool, Dropbox, Google Chrome, Google Software Update, iTerm, Kindle, Logitech Gaming Software, Moom, Muzzle, Rectangle, Slack, SoundSource, Steam, uBar, Witch, Xcode Helper
         * but probably deny Zoom
+        * (some might not be in the list even if they're installed)
     * Automation:
         * all on (?), incl.:
             * Backup and Sync from Google -> System Events